Personal finance experience

 Two financial mindsets shaped the experience

 The product needed to support both users under household expense pressure and users seeking more structured monthly control.
-Designing for both helped balance simplicity, planning, and financial reassurance.
+Designing for both helped balance simplicity, planning, financial reassurance, and the different ways users think about daily transactions versus monthly goals.

 Jacob persona board for Budgetary